soderling-lab/SynaptopathyProteomics/README.md

 * RData - directory for storing intermediate RData files.
 * Figures - directory for figure output from scripts.
 * Tables - directory for table output from scripts.
+Due to the potential for these directories to get really big, they are not managed by git (see `.gitignore`).